Wake Up Dead Man: Release date, plot news and trailer for Knives Out 3

 Benoit Blanc is set to face his darkest case yet...

-As we've come to expect from these films, Johnson has once again assembled a killer ensemble, with those set to appear in the cast including Josh O'Connor, Glenn Close, Josh Brolin, Mila Kunis, Jeremy Renner, Kerry Washington, Andrew Scott, Cailee Spaeny, Daryl McCormack and Thomas Haden Church.
+It helps that, as we've come to expect from these films, Johnson has once again assembled a killer ensemble.
+Those who appear in the cast include Josh O'Connor, Glenn Close, Josh Brolin, Mila Kunis, Jeremy Renner, Kerry Washington, Andrew Scott, Cailee Spaeny, Daryl McCormack and Thomas Haden Church.

 But which of them will be the killer?
 And when can audiences expect to be reunited with Blanc and his iconic Southern drawl?
 Read on for everything we know about Wake Up Dead Man: A Knives Out Mystery.